reactgraphqlacademy/fb-messenger/README.md

 ### Part 2, moving the state of the app into Redux

-1. The `<UserDetail>` component should not be open by default.
+1. Open up the conversation by clicking on the name of the user 'Mary Jones' in the left-hand panel.
+You will see the messages in the conversation appear in the centre panel, and some more information about the user in a right-hand panel.
+We are going to make it possible to show and hide this right-hand panel.

+The first step is to make sure it is hidden by default when the conversation is opened.
+The relevant component is `<UserDetail>`, which we want to make sure is not rendered when the conversation is opened up.

 The src/components/Messenger/Chat/Chat.js is connected to Redux and it gets the prop isMessageDetailOpen from the store.
-Which part of the code is creating the initial state of isMessageDetailOpen?
+Can you change the initial value of isMessageDetailOpen?
+Which part of the code is creating this initial state?
 Hint, look at the uiReducer in src/reducers/index.js and change the default state.

 2. Refactor uiReducer in src/reducers/index.js so when the `TOGGLE_MESSAGE_DETAIL` action is dispatched then the `UserDetail` in the chat is opened or closed.
 Hint, the `TOGGLE_MESSAGE_DETAIL` action is already dispatched in src/components/Messenger/Chat/ChatBar, so the only thing you need to do is to include another switch case in the uiReducer in src/reducers/index.js

 3. Move the state from `src/components/Messenger/Chat/ChatContainer.js` to Redux.
 Before doing that have a look at how `connect` is implemented in `src/components/Messenger/ThreadsContainer.js`, please read the comments at the bottom of the file.
 After reading ThreadsContainer, you are ready to work on ChatContainer.

 You will have to:

 - Create an action creator to "receive messages" in src/actions/index.js.
 Hint, it'll be very similar to the `receiveThread`
 - Create a reducer in src/reducers/index.js called messagesReducer.
 Add the messagesReducer to the `combineReducers` function as another parameter like ui and thread.
 - The `fetchMessages` method in `ChatContainer` should dispatch "receive messages" when the api.fetchMessages resolves instead of doing `this.setState({ messages })`
 - "connect" the `ChatContainer` to Redux and "map state to props", so that `ChatContainer` gets a prop named messages with the messages from the state.

+*Explanation of concepts*

+In this app:

+- 'Thread' is an avaiable conversation (listed in the left-hand panel)
+- 'Messages' are the messages in the currently displayed thread.
+So, when you have loaded the initial set of messages, you can dispatch a "receive messages" action to add them to the UI.
+- 'Receive message' should be use when a new message is to be added to a conversation that has already been loaded into the UI.

 4. Users should be able to send a message: